 - Accessibility - Venture capital is accessible at earlier stages for businesses, giving them the operational flexibility needed to succeed in a rapidly growing and competitive space.

-This capital is often turned to as funding for the Seed Stage, Start-up Stage, First Stage, and Expansion Stage of new business.
+This capital is often turned to as funding for the Seed Stage, Start-up Stage, First Stage, and Expansion Stage of a new business.
 Start-ups love venture capital as it gives them an accessible way to acquire an active investment in the permanent capital of the company.

 What Is Debt Venture?

 While venture capital vs debt venture may share some concepts, at least on a surface level, they are very different in several distinct ways.
 Venture debt is often provided as a loan through a bank or specialty lending firm, both sources which require the loan to be repaid.
 The loan may also come with a document that helps to ensure an equity stake in the company to the lender at a later date.

 Start-ups often turn to both venture capital and venture debt to accomplish their effective funding strategies.
 Venture debt is often turned to by companies that have strong revenue performances over a longer period of time, typically backed by a proven base of customers.

 - Flexibility - Many clients find venture debt to offer the ability to fund a variety of business needs, not only to meet projected goals but to also handle unexpected growth and other unforeseen circumstances.